If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Classification of chest pain

-There are 2 types of pain:
+There are 2 types of painful sensations:

-The nature of pain
+Nature of pain

-By the nature of the sensations, the doctor will make an assumption about the presence of the disease.
+Based on the nature of the sensations, the doctor will make an assumption about the presence of the disease.

 Causes of pain

-Causes of chest pain can be:
+Causes of chest pain may include:

 • hormonal processes associated with the menstrual cycle;

-• changes in breast tissues during pregnancy;
+• changes in breast tissue during pregnancy;

 • breast diseases;

-• chest injury;
+• chest injuries;

 • operations on the mammary glands;